Carlos Vaca, MD

 Urinary analysis is one of the most common lab tests performed in the office, where the test reveals many conditions from common urinary tract infections to serious chronic diseases.
 Carlos Vaca, MD, offers comprehensive medical care that includes urinary analysis and other blood work needed to determine the cause of your symptoms.
-If you have questions or need to schedule an appointment, call the office in the Fontainebleau in Miami or use the online booking feature.
+If you have questions or need to schedule an appointment, call the office in Miami or use the online booking feature.

 The primary reasons for getting a urinary analysis include: